maciek365/c4-diagrams.net/README.md

 ![c4-diagrams.net](/c4-diagrams-net-maciek365-library-screen.png)

 # Credits
-Please share with me (maciek@wtx.pl) with your comments, ideas, questions, etc. Please feel free to provide me any feedback.
+Please share with me (macieksliwinski80@gmail.com) with your comments, ideas, questions, etc. Please feel free to provide me any feedback.

 The C4 model and diagramming approach created by Simon Brown.
 More info: https://c4model.com/